What we do

 Learn how to prepare for and what to do following coastal storm inundation in New Zealand.

-For general readiness, every household should create and practice a Household Emergency Plan and assemble and maintain Emergency Survival Items and a Getaway Kit.
-In addition, every household should take coastal storm inundation specific precautions and plan for and practice what to do if storm inundation happens.
+Every household should create and practice a Household Emergency Plan.
+It's also important to have emergency survival items and a getaway kit.
+As well as this, every household should plan and practice what to do if storm inundation happens.

 - Determine your risk.